Acceleration Calculator

 Practical Applications📊

-1. Assessing vehicle performance by calculating an acceleration measurement when a car is driven.
+1. Assessing vehicle performance by calculating an speeding up measurement when a car is driven.

 2. Measuring the acceleration of a sprint effort to achieve optimal periods of rest/work in athletic training environments.